NENSA Eastern High School Championship Rules Document

 4. Seeding

 4a.
-Individual events are seeded fastest to slowest in descending order in 24 seed groups.
+Individual events are seeded by team rank, fastest to slowest,in descending order in 24 seed groups.
+Guest skiers will be seeded the same manner as NENSA skiers.

-4c.
+4d.
 Relay teams are seeded by the team leader and may start in any order within their team’s designated start lane(s).
 There is no arrowhead in this event.
-Relay teams are due by 5:00pm on Saturday.
-Seed is by Draw, not by points.
-For the relay Guest class skiers will share one lane and alternate Guest teams within that lane.
+Relay teams are due to NENSA and timer by 5pm on Saturday.
+For the Relay, guest class skiers will share one lane and alternate guest teams within that lane.

-4d.
+4e.
 Mass start classic race will utilize a seeded arrowhead start formation.
-The top 3 skiers from each state will be seeded by Team Leaders, regardless of roster and can be seeded on Saturday morning.
-This total of 15 skiers will be randomized within the seeds (seed 1=5 skiers randomized within seed 1; seed 2=5 skiers randomized within seed 2; seed 3=5 skiers randomized within seed).
-The remaining athletes are seeded by coaches, in the following lane arrangements: 9 total lanes, 2 for each state + 1 for NY & guests.
-If NY has a full team, they will receive 2 lanes and there will be an additional Guest lane if needed.
-Top 3 lane assignments are done via a draw.
+The top 2 skiers from each state will be seeded.
+This group will be randomized within the seeds (for example: seed 1=5 skiers randomized within seed 1; seed 2=5 skiers randomized within seed 2).
+The remaining athletes are seeded by coaches.

 5. Bibbing